ppy/osu-wiki/news/2025/2025-11-16-project-loved-november-2025.md

 [Hana Hayashi](https://osu.ppy.sh/users/4601806)'s mapset of [Over The Fullereneshift](https://osu.ppy.sh/beatmapsets/1102340#taiko), renowned for its unique stream maps, is an exceptionally challenging mapset that pushes players to their limits, including the diff used in the [TWC 2020](/wiki/Tournaments/TWC/2020) Grand Finals.

-The top diff is a stream map of 1/4 + 1/6, but its most distinctive feature is undoubtedly the unique color scheme for the notes, especially the final kiai long stream—the color scheme alone is challenging, yet 1/6 notes flow in mixed together.
+The top diff is a stream map of 1/4 + 1/6, but its most distinctive feature is undoubtedly the unique color scheme for the notes, especially the final kiai long stream — the color scheme alone is challenging, yet 1/6 notes flow in mixed together.
 It undoubtedly ranks among the most difficult maps used in TWC.

 I've played this map hundreds of times, but even top players struggle to maintain consistent performance.
 For all players dreaming of competing in the TWC, this is a challenge map I strongly urge you to play!